Some Perspective

 For Citizens

-• ✓ Demand data transparency
+• ✓ Demand data transparency from elected officials

-• ✓ Support independent media
+• ✓ Support independent media and fact-checking

-• ✓ Engage in democratic processes
+• ✓ Engage in democratic processes with informed perspectives

-• ✓ Share verified information
+• ✓ Share verified information, not forwards

 Download Citizen Guide